www.jonathancreek.net

 Yes it is!
 Please see the merchandise page for details of what is available.

 Liane has been lucky enough to be an extra in Jonathan Creek and can be seen in the episode The Eyes of Tiresias (if you know where to look and don't blink!
-Read Extra extra, Creek all about it for more info and a picture) and the 2008 Christmas special, The Grinning Man.
+Read Extra extra, Creek all about it for more info and a picture) and the 2008 Christmas special, The Grinning Man where she can be seen taking a baby from Candy Mountains.

 In 1999 she gave a number of interviews on BBC local radio about Jonathan Creek.

-A new feature length special is due for Christmas 2008 in the UK.
+A new feature length special is due for Easter 2010.

 Yes.
 A book called The world of Jonathan Creek was published in October 1999 and has an ISBN of 0-563-55135-6.
 It contains information on the first three seasons as well as behind the scenes info and profiles on the actors.
 Please see the merchandise page if you want to buy a copy.